somhi/PCXT_DeMiSTify/mist/README.md

 * **UART port needs to be used to load the OS through the serdrive app.** Load OS using Serial Rx/Tx cable.
 Unfortunately MiST board does not has an easy wat to connect to the UART pins.
 * MDA not implemented due to lack of BRAM in this board.
+* Credits screen not implemented due to lack of BRAM in this board.
+F11 pauses the core.
+If you press it, remember to press it again to continue the core execution.
+* Adlib sound not implemented due to lack of BRAM in this board.
+* Game Blaster sound (C/MS) not implemented due to lack of LEs
 * CGA 32 kB implemented.
 Some Tandy games are now playable like Prince of Persia, Cool Crocks and Sierra's Manhunter.
-* ~~CGA not implemented due to lack of BRAM in this board.~~
-* ~~Open OSD with F12 key.
+* ~~CGA not implemented due to lack of BRAM in this board.~~~~Open OSD with F12 key.
 Go to Video and change CGA to MDA output.
 The Splash screen should appear.
 Then Load XT BIOS ROM (and EC00 XT-IDE 16 kB if not included in the main BIOS) and Reset from OSD.~~

 Notes about ROMs: